jjCode01/Py-Problems/README.md

 ## [100 Prisoner Problem](./projects//prisoner_problem/)

-Tests probabilities for the loop strategy.
+Tests probabilities for different strategies to solve the 100 Prisoner Problem.